This will be the first non-Metal Gear game by Kojima in a long while, and we are quite interested to see what he has in store for us this time around!

 - Sam and Lea Seydoux’s character (Fragile) can sense the game’s invisible enemies thanks to a “chiral allergy”.
 This could be an important plot device but could also be an in-game mechanic that serves as one of the ways for the player to detect these enemies.
 The term “chirality” is derived from the Greek word for “hand”, and it is a property of asymmetry, as stated on the Wikipedia page.
 Furthermore, it extends into nearly every branch of science out there: chemistry, physics, mathematics etc. This carries some implications as to the nature of the invisible creatures seen in the trailers, not to mention that they manifest primarily as handprints.
 Although, it wouldn’t be surprising if this was yet another deliberate attempt at misdirection by Kojima.

 - They also both have DOOMS.
 It is unknown what type of condition this is, but it is measurable.
 Sam seems to have the “extinction factor”, but it is stated that Lea Seydoux’s character has a level even higher.
 DOOMS is tied in with the aforementioned chiral allergy, meaning that it, too, is somehow connected to the (mostly) invisible enemies that seem to be the primary threat.

 - Being killed by the chiral enemies triggers an event known only as a “voidout”.
-This is something we have already seen in the 2017 trailer, and it is the massive explosion that leaves behind quite a sizable crater.
-It is said that the protagonist can “come back” from this event, but the damage caused to an area where a voidout occurs is irreversible.
+This is something we have already seen in the 2017 trailer, and it is the massive explosion that leaves behind a sizable crater.
+It is stated that the protagonist can “come back” from this event, but that the damage caused to an area where a voidout occurs is irreversible.
 This, too, could be an important aspect of both the story and the gameplay mechanics, as it would add a degree of permanence to the player’s decisions and failures.